 Social Action Committee

 The Social Action Committee is an important part of UUCSH ministry and mission.
-You are welcome to attend our meetings on the second Tuesday of the month at 7:15 pm in the UUCSH Fellowship Hall.
+You are welcome to attend our meetings on the second Tuesday of the month at 7:15 pm.
+While our building is closed, the meetings are taking place online.
 Scroll down after these event announcements to read about the many initiatives in which we’re involved.
-Contact Michelle Edgar (firstname.lastname@example.org) for more information.
+Please contact Michelle Edgar at email@example.com for more information.

-This committee has organized vigils and rallies at UUCSH as well as at the Somerset County Courthouse We have planned groups trips to NYC & DC to march for various social justice issues.
-We have corroborated with various organizations around the state as well to address social justice issues in NJ and around the world.
+This committee has organized vigils and rallies at UUCSH as well as at the Somerset County Courthouse.
+We have planned group trips to New York and Washington, DC to march for various social justice issues.
+We have also collaborated with various organizations around the state to address social justice issues in New Jersey and around the world.
 You are invited to ask questions, offer feedback, and participate in any or all of our activities and programs.

 Social Action Initiatives